 1. Payment Structures Can Change

 It’s worth noting that sellers can increase and decrease their affiliate rates due to changing circumstances.
 The individuals who run affiliate marketing programs at their organizations often “adjust the dial” as the business landscape and buyer behavior changes.
 They also monitor the quality of content and information that appears on affiliate sites.

 For example, Amazon recently decreased their rates, which caused much furore for affiliates who had built valuable income from their payouts.
 This is also a good reason to diversify the mix of sellers you partner with.
 For those affiliates who had all their eggs in Amazon’s basket, these cuts would result in significant losses.

 While it’s usual for affiliate sites to link directly to a specific product, consumers can do all kinds of unexpected things once they land on a merchant site.

 For example, they might buy an entirely different product.
 Or, they could buy the product you recommend, plus a bunch of other stuff.
 The good news is that you get a commission on all the transactions they complete when they landed through your link.

-Another behaviour we all sometimes exhibit is that we click a link but don’t buy something right away.
-Maybe we shop around a bit or wait for our next pay day.
+Another behavior we all sometimes exhibit is that we click a link but don’t buy something right away.
+Maybe we shop around a bit or wait for our next payday.
 That’s where cookies come in (not the cookie monster kind).
-They basically “remember” where the visitor came from on that first visit and continue to give the affiliate site credit (i.e. commission) on purchases made thereafter.
+They basically “remember” where the visitor came from on that first visit and continue to give the affiliate site credit (i.e., commission) on purchases made thereafter.

 That means that if the consumer makes a purchase a week later (coming direct, not clicking again on your affiliate link), you make no commission, even though you originally introduced them to the product.

 Other affiliate programs have a very generous window.
-For example, FreshBooks allows upwards of 120 days for a user to convert to a trial and attribution be preserved whenever our links are clicked.
+For example, FreshBooks allows upwards of 120 days for a user to convert to a trial and attribution is preserved whenever our links are clicked.

 Count us in, right?